Investing in the stock market as a Muslim

 • Risky and unreasonable speculation

 To comply with the ban on gharar, Islamic financial contracts must be perfectly transparent, understandable by all parties, and relate to real and identified assets.
+Concerning investment in the stock market, the concept of gharar therefore encourages invest responsibly avoiding excessive risk-taking.
+It also encourages people to prefer the real economy to financial speculation.

 You will also need to think about tangible assets if you want to invest in the stock market.
 Islamic finance formally prohibits investments in certain sectors of activity deemed illegal and unethical.
+The scriptural sources clearly prohibit areas related to alcohol, gambling, pornography, or speculative finance.

-Concretely, it is prohibited for a muslim to invest in companies related to the production or distribution of alcoholic beverages.
-Manufacturers of beer, wine and spirits are to be avoided.
+Concretely, it is prohibited for a muslim to invest in companies linked to the production or distribution of alcoholic beverages.
+Manufacturers of beers, wines and spirits should be avoided.
 Casinos and other gambling and betting establishments should also be avoided.
+Likewise, adult entertainment industries, such as the production of pornographic films, are considered haram.
+The same goes for the arms industry, especially controversial weapons.

-The speculation unrestrained is prohibited in Islamic finance because it is considered a prohibited game of chance (maysir).
-Indeed, carrying out financial transactions solely with the aim of profiting from very short-term price fluctuations is seen as a risky and immoral gamble.
+The speculation unrestrained is prohibited in Islamic finance because it is considered a forbidden game of chance (maysir).
+Indeed, carrying out financial transactions solely with the aim of profiting from very short-term price fluctuations is seen as a risky and immoral bet.
+This type of pure speculation is assimilated to gambling, and does not participate in the real economy.
+Religious texts condemn these practices of exclusive and disproportionate pursuit of profit.

 They advocate a sound and ethical investment, where the investor actually shares the risks and participates in the creation of value.
 Thus, to be legal, a stock market investment must be a responsible investment over the long term, and not a succession of risky bets unrelated to the company's activity.

-Which preferred assets? ✅
+Which preferred assets?

 Not all businesses and sectors are permitted for the Muslim investor.
 Investing in the stock market is therefore regulated.
 To invest in the stock market while respecting the principles of Islamic finance, certain assets are to be favored by Muslims.